shankara-n/remotePatcher/input/readme.md

 # CSV FILE FORMATS

-## General guidelines
+## Notes

-This is for running exec_port.py
+This is for running exec.py

-For exec.py, the format of IP.csv has only the IP addresses, one on each line.

 Remove any excess spaces before and after the commas.
 They may cause errors in the program.